 My family has been making Peanut Blossoms since I can remember.
-You know, that soft round peanut buttery cookie with the plump Hershey kiss, or Reese’s Cup, right in the center.
-The one cookie that you cannot just stop eating at 1 or 2 but end up eating way too many and then want to kick yourself for not backing away?
+You know, that soft round peanut buttery cookie with the plump Hershey kiss, or Reese’s Cup, right in the center; the cookie that you cannot stop eating and then want to kick yourself for not backing away?
 Well, here it is!

-I have found that this recipe for Peanut Blossoms works best for me and hope it will for you too!
+I have found that this recipe for Peanut Blossoms works best for me and I hope that it will for you too!

-- 1 Cup shortening (I like Crisco sticks because they are easy to work with)
+- I like Crisco sticks because they are easy to work with

 - 1 Cup light packed brown sugar